Skip to Content

 Don’t cut too deep – just wide and deep enough for the lamp cord.

-Essentially, this provides a channel for the baseball lamp cord to rest in order for the lamp to sit flat on the surface & to hide the cord.
+This provides a channel for the baseball lamp cord to rest in order for the lamp to sit flat on the surface & to hide the cord.

 Also, I used a v-groove bit set at 1/4″ deep.